adrien-wicht/adrien-wicht.github.io/_pages/about.md

 I am a Postdoctoral Researcher in International Economics at the University of Basel.
 My research interests lie at the intersection of **macroeconomics**, **international economics**, **sovereign debt**, and **recursive contracts**.
 I completed my PhD at the European University Institute in 2024, where I was supervised by Ramon Marimon and Alexander Monge-Naranjo.

 Previously, I held visiting and research positions at the University of Pennsylvania, the European Stability Mechanism, and the Swiss National Bank.
-My work has been published in the _Journal of International Economics_ and the _Review of Economic Dynamics_, and includes ongoing projects on sovereign debt, limited commitment, and moral hazard.
+My work has been published in the _Journal of International Economics_ and the _Review of Economic Dynamics_, and includes ongoing projects on sovereign debt, foreign reserves, limited commitment, and moral hazard.

 My current teaching includes courses on **Advanced International Macroeconomics** and **International Money and Finance** at the University of Basel.